 You’ll get visibility into HTTP services using golden signals, HTTP transactions, database transactions, distributed tracing, and JVM metrics.
 You can operate, debug, and scale your Kubernetes clusters based on the information you learn about how your clusters and services are running.
 Using the New Relic Explorer, you can see key metrics and events at every level, starting with the cluster, and diving down into namespaces, deployments, and pods.
 You can quickly spot anomalous behavior, and where it’s happening.

 And then dive deeper using embedded visualizations of your Pixie data.
-Quickly identify hot spots with Flamegraph.
+Quickly identify hot spots with a flame graph display.
 On the Live debugging with Pixie tab, answer questions like what SQL requests your app is making or which services are talking to each other.

 Access the Pixie UI via New Relic's Live debugging with Pixie area of your Kubernetes clusters.
 The cluster explorer provides a quick overview of the nodes in your cluster, including CPU, memory, and storage, as well as the status of each pod (healthy, warning, or critical).
 You can also find out what services are running in each container, their latency, throughput, and error rate.